SyawalinaShukri/AI_assist_email_resolver/README.md

 * Streamlit for deployment

-* Functionality-
+* Functionality:
- * User Inputs:
+    * User Inputs
        * The user needs to input the client’s email or text issue

- * Outputs:
+    * Outputs
        * The tool will highlight key problems in a concise three-point summary.
        * The tool will highlight the relevant department responsible for handling the inquiry.
        * The tool will generate a customized email in text containing the identified issues and recommended solutions, ready to be sent to the appropriate department.
        * Optional: The tool can also generate a personalized email for the client to acknowledge their concerns and assure them that the issues are being addressed, while allowing the team some time to resolve them      satisfactorily.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>